ajaybutti/Nexus-Bridge-Extension/README.md

 ### Key Features

-- 🔄 **Automatic Cross-Chain Bridging**: Detects when you lack sufficient tokens on one chain and automatically sources them from your balances on other chains
+- 🔄 **Automatic Cross-Chain Bridging + DeFi Execution**: Detects when you lack sufficient tokens on one chain and automatically sources them from your balances on other chains, then executes the DeFi action
 - 💰 **Unified Balance View**: Aggregates your token balances across all supported chains (Ethereum, Arbitrum, Base, Optimism, Polygon, Avalanche, BNB Chain, HyperEVM)
-- 🎯 **Protocol-Agnostic Integration**: Works with DeFi protocols like Lido, Aave, Hyperliquid, LiFi, and more without requiring any protocol changes
+- 🎯 **Protocol-Agnostic Integration**: Works with DeFi protocols like Morpho, Aave, Lido, Hyperliquid, LiFi, and more without requiring any protocol changes
 - 🔐 **Non-Custodial**: All transactions are signed by your existing wallet - the extension never holds your funds
 - ⚡ **EIP-6963 Multi-Wallet Support**: Automatically detects and works with MetaMask, Rabby, Rainbow, and other Web3 wallets
 - 🎨 **Shadow DOM Isolation**: Clean UI injection that doesn't interfere with dApp styling